 As we continue on our family gap year, we’ve been enjoying learning and traveling together as a family.
+This is what worldschooling is all about!
 While we’re not experts at being traveling homeschoolers, we have picked up a few tips of our own in terms of what it takes to be a worldschooling family.

 For the most part, learning together as a family has brought us closer together.
 Besides experiencing the educational benefits of travel, we’ve also experienced the relationship benefits as well.
 Spending time with our kids has afforded us an opportunity to truly get to know them as people.

 The full-time traveling lifestyle may not be possible for everyone.
 But just because you can’t travel, it doesn’t mean you can’t be a worldschooling family.
 In my opinion, any family can be a worldschooling family.
 You just need to know shift your perspective to become one.

 This post was updated on May 19, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.